Kevin Vickers

 Kevin Michael Vickers ONB SC (born September 29, 1956) is a Canadian politician, former diplomat, and retired police officer.
 He served as the leader of the New Brunswick Liberal Association from 2019 to 2020, a retired Canadian diplomat, former Sergeant at Arms and former Royal Canadian Mounted Police (RCMP) officer.
 He was the Canadian Ambassador to Ireland from 2015 until 2019 and the ninth Sergeant-at-Arms of the House of Commons of Canada from 2006 to 2015.

 Vickers participated in ending the October 22, 2014, shootings at Parliament Hill alongside RCMP Constable Curtis Barrett when they both returned heavy fire at gunman Zehaf-Bibeau.
 Minutes earlier, Zehaf-Bibeau had killed Corporal Nathan Cirillo, a soldier, at the Canadian National War Memorial and shot a constable at the Peace Tower entrance.
 For his actions Vickers has been called a hero by the Prime Minister, Ministers of the Crown, the Leader of the Opposition, and Canadian and international media.
 Barrett's contribution was largely ignored.
 On February 8, 2016, Vickers was presented with the Star of Courage along with six others involved in bringing the incident under control.
 Eight others were awarded the Medal of Bravery.

 Prior to his role in Parliament, Vickers served in the RCMP for 29 years, rising to the rank of Chief Superintendent.

 Early life and family

 Vickers was born at Hotel Dieu in Chatham, New Brunswick, where his mother, Monica Margaret (née Kingston), was a nurse, and his father, William James "Bill" (1921–2004), operated a dairy named Northumberland Co-op Dairy.
 He is of Irish heritage.

 Vickers grew up in Newcastle (now part of the city of Miramichi).
 His father invited home students from developing countries studying co-operatives at the Coady International Institute at St. Francis Xavier University in Antigonish, Nova Scotia.

 Vickers resides in Miramichi, New Brunswick, with his wife Ann.
 He has two children: Andrew and Laura.
+They have a cottage in Wayerton, New Brunswick.